 Can you spot the thirty or so window displays scattered throughout the city?

-More information : Guided tours possible, check with the Vitré Tourist Office.
-For a free visit, you can obtain the visitor's guide from the Tourist Office or download the application " Vitré Lights ».
+Information : For a free visit, you can get the visitor's guide at the Tourist Office or download the " Vitré Lights ».